 However, there are a few basic pieces of information that will help you find your friends on Facebook, as well as helping your friends identify you when you send them a friend request.
 These are your current workplace, current city, any schools you've attended, and your hometown.
 Especially if you have a common name, this information can really help someone who is regarding a friend request figure out if you are in fact Jane Smith from Portland (who they definitely want to be friends with) or Jane Smith from Seattle (who, maybe not so much).

 To add this basic profile information, follow these steps:

-1. From your Home page, click your name in the big blue bar on top of the screen.
+1. From your Home page, click the Edit Profile link in the upper left corner of the screen.